 For each trust there may be one or more reserve accounts.
 On the applicable closing date, we will make a deposit into the reserve account, as specified in the prospectus supplement.
-The initial deposit into the reserve account may also be supplemented from time to time by additional deposits.
-The prospectus supplement will describe the required amount of each reserve account.
+The initial deposit into the reserve account may also be supplemented from time to time by additional The prospectus supplement will deposits. describe the required amount of each reserve account.
+The prospectus supplement for each trust will describe the circumstances in which amounts in the reserve account will be available to cover shortfalls in payments due on the notes and certain expenses of the trust.
+It will also describe the manner in which amounts on deposit in the reserve account in excess of the required reserve account balance will be distributed.